haoyus7/is477_project/IS477_project/StatusReport.md

 ### Bingqing's Contributions

-I contributed to project planning and reviewed the data acquisition approach developed by Haoyu.
-I participated in team discussions about our research methodology and analytical strategy.
-I am currently preparing for the exploratory data analysis phase by identifying appropriate visualization techniques and statistical methods for our time series analysis.
+I contributed to the overall project planning and actively participated in defining the research objectives and analytical framework.
+I reviewed the data acquisition and integration process developed by Haoyu to ensure consistency, completeness, and alignment with our research goals.

+Currently, I am preparing for the exploratory data analysis (EDA) phase by identifying appropriate visualization techniques and statistical approaches for analyzing monthly time series data.
+This includes designing plots to highlight temporal trends, correlations, and potential lag effects between inflation and consumer spending.

-In the upcoming weeks, I will lead the exploratory analysis and statistical modeling phases to address our research questions about inflation's impact on consumer spending patterns.
+In the upcoming weeks, I will lead the EDA and statistical modeling phases.
+My responsibilities will include conducting correlation and regression analyses to quantify the relationship between inflation (CPI growth) and real personal consumption expenditures (PCE), evaluating model performance, and interpreting the results within an economic context.
+I will also contribute to preparing the final report, integrating analytical findings with supporting visualizations and interpretations.

 ---

 ## Next Steps

-Following this status report submission, we will complete the workflow automation task to ensure full reproducibility of our data pipeline.
-Bingqing will then begin exploratory data analysis, creating visualizations and identifying patterns to inform our modeling approach.
-Statistical modeling will follow to formally test our research hypotheses.
-We will maintain our current timeline to complete all work by the planned Schedule.
+Following the submission of this interim status report, our next priority will be completing the workflow automation task to ensure full reproducibility and transparency of the data pipeline.
+This step will include developing a Snakemake workflow that automates data acquisition, integration, enrichment, and quality assessment.

+After workflow automation is finalized, Bingqing will lead the exploratory data analysis phase.
+This will involve generating time series visualizations, conducting correlation analysis, and summarizing key descriptive statistics to identify major patterns and trends.
+Insights from this analysis will guide the specification of our regression models.

+Subsequently, we will proceed with the statistical modeling phase to formally evaluate the relationship between inflation and real consumer spending, including potential lagged effects.
+We will continue to adhere to our current project timeline and aim to complete all remaining tasks by the planned schedule.